microsoft/PubSec-Info-Assistant/README.md

 # Sizing Estimator

- The PS Info Assistant Accelerator needs to be sized appropriately based on your use case.
+ The IA Accelerator needs to be sized appropriately based on your use case.
 Please review our [Sizing Estimator](./docs/costestimator.md) to help find the configuration that fits your needs.

 Once you have completed the Sizing Estimator, please move on to the Deployment steps.